munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 2.  **Type-check.** Once the interpreter has finished evaluating the scripts, it looks in the global scope to see if you've defined a function called `main()`.
-Doing so is the trigger that says, "I want to type-check."
+Doing so is the trigger that says, "I want to type check."

-    If it finds `main()`, the interpreter then type-checks everything that's defined in global scope: classes, their methods, and functions.
+    If it finds `main()`, the interpreter then type checks everything that's defined in global scope: classes, their methods, and functions.
 (In other words, Magpie uses the global scope as the compiler's symbol table.)
 If there are errors, it prints them out here and stops.
 Otherwise...